sarahmohamed414/powermax/volume_role/README.md

 ## Usage Instructions

 1. Define the required variables in `power/volume_role/vars/create_volume.yml`.
-2. Execute the role using Ansible Playbook.
+2. Execute the role using the volume_management.yml ansible playbook.
 3. Monitor the output messages to verify success or debug errors.

 ## Code Example